starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/building_blocks/example_inputs.rst

 The user provides a special number to a Cairo program.
 A proof is generated and integrated into the Ethereum blockchain.
-A smart contract checks the proof and then accepts the special number and executes some function using that number.
+A smart contract checks the proof and then accepts the special number and performs an action using that number.

 Create an ``input.json`` file in the same directory as the cairo code with the following contents.

 .. tested-code:: json example_variables_input

-    {'special_number': 556}
+    {
+        'current_number': 300,
+        'special_number': 556
+    }

 Create a file called ``MyProgram.cairo`` with the following contents: